statamic/docs/content/collections/docs/laravel-herd.md

 ## Create a new site

-Let's take the last big step towards you enjoying all of Statamic's radness™.
+Let's take the last big step toward you enjoying all of Statamic's radness™.

 In your terminal, run `statamic new your-project-name` and follow the prompts to create a new site.